kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 TH
 ------------
 Now that we have set up Strava for API access, we’ll need to implement the oAuth portion into our application.
 You’ve probably seen this on some apps.
-A screen pops up asking you to use your login and then bring you back to your application.
+A screen pops up asking you to login and then brings you back to your application.
 So, why do we need oAuth anyway?
 Isn’t is just for login?

-For our app, oAuth is going to going to act as the conduit to the data from our service.
+For our app, oAuth is going to going to act as the conduit for the data from our service.
 In our case, to open a gateway up so we can access their API, which will give us permission to fetch data.
 We’ll be using a protocol called oAuth2 that will open permissions to our app.

 TH
 ------------